pouya-eghbali/meteor-autoform-materialize/README.md

 > **SASS** The poetic:materialize-scss package is no longer maintained and preventing users from upgrading to newer versions of fourseven:scss package.
 This package no longer supports poetic:materialize-scss.
 If you need SASS support, please see installation instructions for Materialize-css on Meteor using NPM (below).

-> **Dependancies** This package has been tested in the playground using Meteor 1.5, AutoForm 6.2.0 and Materialize 0.99.0.
+> **Dependancies** This package has been tested in the playground using Meteor 1.5.1, AutoForm 6.2.0 and Materialize-css 0.100.0.

 > **Revamped Pickatime** The Materialize team introduced a timepicker for materialize!
 See below how to use!